Restoring the little lakes of Waikato

 The vision of Ngāti Apakura for Ruatuna is: Recognition of whakapapa aa atua, whakapapa aa tangata, whakapapa aa whenua (genealogy of the gods, people and land), guided by the relevant tikanga protocols of each hapū to maintain the inherent kaitiakitanga obligations of our tūpuna (ancestors).

-“School students might explore the garden to learn about weaving and traditional medicine”, says Yarrow.
-“Weavers who have difficulty finding harakeke they need for specialised garments, such as for kete or mats and fibrous flexible cloaks, would benefit from finding it in a central place.”
+“School students might explore the garden to learn about weaving and traditional medicine”, said Yarrow.
+“Weavers who have difficulty finding harakeke they need for specialised garments, such as for kete or mats and fibrous flexible cloaks, would benefit from this established source.”

 Landowners, council and community collaborate for change

 Lake Ruatuna is surrounded by three rural lifestyle properties and four farms.
 Only two farms share significant boundaries with drains entering the lake.
 One is primarily dry stock (dairy support), while the other is a Fonterra dairy farm.
-Good relationships have been built and learnings shared, which has led to on-farm changes benefitting both the lake and farms.
+Good relationships were built and lessons shared, which led to on-farm changes benefitting both the lake and farms.

 In 2016 Living Water installed sediment traps at Lakes Ruatuna and Rotomānuka to reduce the amount of sediment entering the lakes from the neighbouring properties to improve water quality and habitat for aquatic life.
 More traps were installed at Lake Ruatuna in 2018.
 Analysis of monitoring data from the sediment traps showed that their performance was highly variable.